Muhammad-Allyan/react-progress/README.md

 * `author:` Muhammad Allyan (You can write any name it's up to you)
 * `license:` (ISC)

-It will ask you now `Is it OK?` hit enter and it will install the `package.json` file.
+It will ask you now `Is it OK?` hit enter and it will give you a `package.json` file.

 ### `package.json`